-Watsonia plants grow from hardy bulbs, and range from 30 cm to 1.7 m in height.
+Watsonia plants grow from hardy bulbs.
+They range from 30 cm to 1.7 m (12 to 70 inches) in height.

 Watsonia by faeparsons.

 When in bloom, they carry trumpet shaped flowers on spikes.
 The flowers may be red, pink or white.

 Watsonia borbonica by Enez35.

 A commonly used name for Watsonia plants grown in the garden is the Bugle lily.

 Watsonia borbonica (Cape Bugle-lily), photograph by Forest and Kim Starr; CC.

 Close up of Watsonia Borbonica flower, picture by Bernard DUPONT; CC.

 When growing Watsonia species such as Bugle lilies, it is easiest to use bulbs purchased from a garden center or that someone has given you.

 Watsonia bulbs should be planted at a depth of about 10 cm (4 inches) in the autumn.